Project-MONAI/MONAI/docs/source/highlights.md

 There are many useful metrics to measure medical specific tasks, MONAI already implemented Mean Dice and AUC, will integrate more soon.

 ## Visualization
-Besides common curves of statistics on TensorBoard, in order to provide straight-forward checking of 3D image and the corresponding label and segmentation output, MONAI can visualize 3D data as GIF animation on TensorBoard which can help users quickly check model output.
+Besides common curves of statistics on TensorBoard, in order to provide straight-forward checking of 3D image and the corresponding label and segmentation output, MONAI can visualize 3D data as GIF animation on TensorBoard which can help users quickly check the model output.

 ## Result writing
-For the segmentation task, MONAI supports to save model output as NIFTI format image and add affine information from the corresponding input image.
+For the segmentation task, MONAI supports to save the model output as NIFTI format image and add affine information from the corresponding input image.

 For the classification task, MONAI supports to save classification result as a CSV file.